 It is the responsibility of each certified person to track the CE credits they have earned.
 Certificants are responsible for ensuring information about their CE credits is properly recorded and accessible.
 Certificants are encouraged to keep thorough records of their CE activities throughout their maintenance period.

 All CE credits must be submitted by the certificant online via the Prolydian portal.
+(This guide provides instructions for submitting credits onilne.)
 Proof of attendance (i.e., a certificate of completion) is required for each CE submission.
-A listing of pre-approved CE programs are available via the Prolydian online portal.
+A listing of pre-approved CE programs is available at this link.
 Certificants should submit CE credits in the Prolydian portal no more than 60 calendar days after completing a CE program.
 CE credits reported more than 365 days after completing the program may not be accepted.
 CE credits for programs not pre-approved by the Consortium will not be considered toward recertification.